JustDoItVV/portfolio/README.md

 * [Application "Deforormation Modulus and Model Curve by MASW"](https://github.com/JustDoItVV/portfolio/blob/main/App_Deformation_Modulus_and_Model_Curve_by_MASW/DESCRIPTION.md) - a specialised geotechnical application

 **Future plans:**
+* Enhance Moscow tutors' analysis with an analysis of tutors' distribution by areas of metro stations, add Tableau dashboard with map and plots
 * Develop mobile version of the application "Deforormation Modulus and Model Curve by MASW" for Android.
 * Add more data science analyses.